Betsy Love Allen: Fisher v. Allen (1829–1830)

 In 1784, Alexander Malcom (or Malcolm) paid James Allen five thousand pounds in North Carolina currency to purchase a tract of land in Tennessee.
-Allen did not transfer the property and in 1829, when Mississippi passed legislation to extended state law over the Chickasaw people, Malcom sued Allen.
+Allen did not transfer the property, and in 1829, when Mississippi passed legislation to extend state law over the Chickasaw people, Malcom sued Allen.
 James hired John Fisher to represent him in the case Alexander Malcom v.
-James Allen and draft a deed gift of slaves from his wife to her children.
+James Allen and draft a deed gift of enslaved people from his wife to her children.
 Allen promised to pay Fisher $200 for representing him in the case, but he defaulted on that debt.
-In an attempt to recover his fees, Fisher sued Allen and won a judgement against him in 1830.
-Fisher then had the county sheriff seize a slave named Toney to sell at public auction.
-Fisher and the sheriff believed that Toney was Allen's property because under the rules of coverture, any property owned by a woman automatically became a husband's property when they married.
-Toney was one of the twenty-five slaves Love had given to her children in 1829, and was the property of Love's daughter Susan.
+To recover his fees, Fisher sued Allen and won a judgment against him in 1830.
+Fisher then had the county sheriff seize an enslaved person named Toney to sell at a public auction.
+Fisher and the sheriff believed that Toney was Allen's property because, under the rules of coverture, any property owned by a woman automatically became a husband's property when they married.
+Toney was one of the twenty-five enslaved people Love had given to her children in 1829 and was the property of Love's daughter Susan.

 Appeal (1831–1837)

-An interpleader action against Fisher was filed to protest Toney's seizure in the Circuit Court of Monroe County, Mississippi in 1831.
-Susan was a minor and the bond ($650) for her protest against the sale of her slave was posted by her brother George (who also represented her) and her great-uncle James Colbert.
-Testimony on Chickasaw law was given by another relative, Benjamin Love.
+An interpleader action against Fisher was filed to protest Toney's seizure in the Circuit Court of Monroe County, Mississippi, in 1831.
+Susan was a minor, and the bond ($650) for her protest against the sale of Toney was posted by her brother George (who also represented her) and her great-uncle James Colbert.
+Another relative, Benjamin Love, testified on Chickasaw law.
 The court decided in favor of Susan, but Fisher appealed.
-Allen's claim was that until 1830, Mississippi law had not been extended to the Chickasaw people and there was no obligation for Native persons to follow the territorial or state laws.
-When it became applicable, the 1830 Citizenship Act validated all marriages and matrimonial unions which had previously occurred under Chickasaw custom and grandfathered Native marital property laws.
+Allen claimed that until 1830, Mississippi law had not been extended to the Chickasaw people, and there was no obligation for Native persons to follow the territorial or state laws.
+When it became applicable, the 1830 Citizenship Act validated all marriages and matrimonial unions that had previously occurred under Chickasaw custom and grandfathered Native marital property laws.
 Fisher disputed this, claiming that the jurisdiction of the Mississippi Territory began in 1799 and all inhabitants were subject to the laws of the territorial government from that date.
 Justice Smith disagreed, noting in his opinion that even after statehood in 1817, the laws of Mississippi had not been extended to all of the inhabitants.
-He concluded that until January 1830, when new legislation extended citizenship to Native people within the state and abolished their tribal government neither the laws nor the state constitution fully applied to the Chickasaw or Choctaw people.
+He concluded that until January 1830, when new legislation extended citizenship to Native people within the state and abolished their tribal government, neither the laws nor the state constitution fully applied to the Chickasaw or Choctaw people.